 Our chapel has been blessed with the sounds of the Palouse Choral Society, The In-Between Jazz trio, Wilson-McVey-Hilliard Trio, and more.

-One of the highlights of our spirituality and the arts program is the annual Gonzaga University Choir performance in September.
+One of the highlights of the Spirituality and the Arts program is the annual Gonzaga University Choir performance in September.
 This amazing choir never fails to astound us and flood our hearts and spirits with beauty.
+Join us for the upcoming concert on September 10, 2017, at 1:30 p.m.
+FREE.
+The choir will also provide music for 10:30 a.m.
+Mass that day.

 Don’t let yourself forget that God’s grace rewards not only those who never slip, but also those who bend and fall.
 So sing!
 The song of rejoicing softens hard hearts.
 It makes tears of godly sorrow flow from them.
 Singing summons the Holy Spirit.
 Happy praises offered in simplicity and love lead the faithful to complete harmony, without discord.
 Don’t stop singing.